MiniFate/MiniFate/_chapters/00-outline.md

 - Create a scene aspect with two free invocations
 - Add a free invocation to an existing scene aspect and check a stress box on an opposing NPC
 - Modify `foo` to `bar`, adding a free invocation to it, and remove `baz`
-- Check a character's last stress box and tatke them out of the scene
+- Check a character's last stress box and take them out of the scene

 Taking a character out of a scene means just that: they don't get to do anything else until the scene is over.
 The details depend on what makes sense for the story.